finos/legend-studio/CONTRIBUTING.md

 # have other terminal tabs for auto-building code and style
 yarn dev:tsc
 yarn dev:sass

-# NOTE: Sometimes, it might be better to call `dev` for each workspace, either `cd`
-# to the workspace and run the script, or using `yarn workspace <workspace-name> <workspace-script>`
-# syntax to call the script from anywhere in the project.
-# e.g. To call `build` script of workspace `lib1`, use the command `yarn workspace lib1 build`
 ```

+> Note that `dev:tsc` is convenient as it watches for changes in the whole project, but sometimes, it might take long time or cause Webpack recompilation to take a long time.
+So there are times when it's better to focus the watcher in a particular workspace using the command `yarn workspace <workspace-name> <workspace-script>`, e.g. to call `dev` script of workspace `lib1`, use the command `yarn workspace lib1 dev`.

 #### :construction: Testing your code